Golem: An algorithm for robust experiment and process optimization: Optimization Benchmarks

 All results shown thus far were obtained using a single regression tree as \golem's surrogate model.
 However, \golem can also use tree-ensemble approaches, such as random forest\cite{Breiman:2001} and extremely randomized trees\cite{Geurts:2006}.
 We thus repeated the synthetic benchmarks discussed above using these two ML models, with forest sizes of $10$, $20$, and $50$ (section \ref{section:si_forests}).
 Overall, for these two-dimensional benchmarks we did not observe significant improvements when using larger forest sizes.
 For the benchmarks in the noiseless setting, regression trees appeared to provide slightly better performance against the \textit{Bertsimas} functions (Figure \ref{si_fig:tree_dependance1}).
 The lack of regularization may have provided a small advantage in this case, where \golem is trying to resolve subtle differences between competing minima.
 Yet, a single regression tree performed as well as ensembles.
 For the benchmarks in the noisy setting, random forest and extremely randomized trees performed slightly better overall (Figure \ref{si_fig:tree_dependance2}).
 However, larger forests did not appear to provide considerable advantage over smaller ones, suggesting that for these low-dimensional problems, small forests or even single trees can generally be sufficient.

-To study the impact of exploring higher-dimensional search spaces, we conducted experiments, similar to the ones described above, on three-, four-, five, and six-dimensional versions of benchmark surface S1.
+To study the performance of different tree-ensemble approaches also on higher-dimensional search spaces, we conducted experiments, similar to the ones described above, on three-, four-, five, and six-dimensional versions of benchmark surface S1.
 In these tests, we consider two dimensions to be uncertain, while the additional dimensions are noiseless.
 Here, too, we studied the effect of forest type and size on the results, but we focused on the Bayesian optimization algorithms.
 In this case, we observed better performance of \golem when using random forest or extremely randomized trees as the surrogate model.
 In the noiseless setting, extremely randomized trees returned slightly better performance than random forest, in particular for \textit{GPyOpt} and \textit{Hyperopt} (Figure \ref{si_fig:highdim_noiseless}).
 The correlation of optimization performance with forest size was weaker.
 Yet, for each combination of optimization algorithms and benchmark surface, the best overall performance was typically achieved with larger forest sizes of $20$ or $50$ trees.
 While less marked, similar trends were observed for the same tests in the noisy setting (Figure \ref{si_fig:highdim_noisy}).

-Comparing the performance of the optimization algorithms, with and without \golem, on the higher-dimensional surfaces, showed that \golem was still able to guide the optimizations towards better robust solutions.
-In the noiseless setting, the performance of \textit{GPyOpt} and \textit{Hyperopt} was significantly better with \golem for all dimensions tested (Figure \ref{si_fig:highdim_noiseless}b).
-There was, however, a reduced margin of improvement for increasing dimensionality. \textit{Gryffin}'s performance was boosted by the use of \golem only up to a search space of four dimensions.
-In the five- and six-dimensional benchmarks, no statistically significant difference was observed when using \golem or not.
-It is important to remember, however, that this behavior might depend on the details of the surface studied.
-Similar results were observed in the noisy input setting (Figure \ref{si_fig:highdim_noisy}b), in which \golem overall enabled the algorithms to achieve better performance across all dimensionalities tested.
-However, in this case, \textit{Gryffin} and \textit{Hyperopt} appeared to benefit more than \textit{GPyOpt} from \golem.
+In this scenario, random forest returned slightly better performance than extremely randomized trees for \textit{Hyperopt}.
+Overall, surrogate models based on random forest or extremely randomized trees appear to provide better performance across different scenarios.